DreamOfTheRedChamber/system-design-interviews/scenario_instantmessenger.md

   * To load all messages in a chat, the following query needs to be executed.
 The query has a lot of where clause
   * Suppose to be used in a group chat scenario.
 The same message needs to copied multiple times for different to\_user\_id.
 Not easy to be extended to group chat schema

+* Query for getting all messages between user A and B:

 ```
 // determine the thread list, meaning the to_user_id below
 $contactList = select to_user_id from message_table